Rhodes Papers, Bodleian Library, University of Oxford

 - Overall, it is the situational and contextual nature of racist modes of expression that comes across, with this located primarily in specific organisational parts of the collection, and being multiply expressed by particular individuals or those whom such things are part of their characteristic ways of representing their activities.

-- Brief biographies of key Cecil Rhodes letter-writers and addresses and also key people mentioned will be provided in due course.
+- Brief biographies of key Cecil Rhodes letter-writers and addresses and also key people mentioned will be provided in later 2018.